benjithorpe/judea-wam-sl-website/README.md

 # judea-wam-sl-website
-A website for Judea WAM Church
+A website for my church - Judea WAM Church